 The effective operation of this Code depends upon both the BBC and independent producers which it commissions being reasonable in their dealings with one another, with both parties abiding by the principles contained in the Code and undertaking to operate them in good faith.

-1.1 The responsibility for commissioning the majority of independent network television programmes rests with BBC Vision.
+1.1 The responsibility for commissioning the majority of independent network television programmes rests with BBC Television.
 It commissions programmes both from in-house producers and from independent producers.
-The operation of commissioning and production within BBC Vision are separate functions with geographical and line management separation.
-Both functions report into the overall Director of BBC Vision.
+The operation of commissioning and production within BBC Television are separate functions with geographical and line management separation.
+Both functions report into the overall Director of BBC Television.

 There are three other divisions which commission network television programmes from independent producers.
 These are BBC Sport, BBC News and 'opt out' programming for the Nations & Regions.
 Sport and News commission independent producers principally by means of limited tender.
 This process is managed by executives in those divisions.
 There are also commissioning personnel based in each of the BBC's national Centres (Scotland, Wales and Northern Ireland) with responsibility for commissioning independent producers to make regional (opt out) programmes.